Role(s):

 Affiliations:

-Dr. Mallory Thompson (Evanston, Illinois) is the Director of Bands, Professor of Music, and Coordinator of the Conducting Program and holds the John W. Beattie Chair of Music at Northwestern University.
-Thompson was named a Charles Deering McCormick Professor of Teaching Excellence (2003).
-As the third person in the university’s history to hold the Director of Bands position, Thompson conducts the Symphonic Wind Ensemble, teaches undergraduate and graduate conducting, and administers all aspects of the band program.
-She has made five recordings with the Northwestern University Symphonic Wind Ensemble on the Summit Records label, available for streaming on Spotify and Apple Music.
-In addition to her teaching duties at Northwestern, Thompson has been the Artistic Director of the Northshore Concert Band since 2003.
+Mallory Thompson (Chicago, IL) Mallory Thompson is Director of Bands Emeritus at Northwestern University.
+During her tenure, as only the third person in the university’s history to hold the director of bands position, Thompson conducted the Symphonic Wind Ensemble, taught undergraduate and graduate conducting, and administered all aspects of the band program.
+She made five recordings with the Northwestern University Symphonic Wind Ensemble on the Summit Records label, which are available for streaming on Spotify and Apple Music.
+Thompson led the Symphonic Wind Ensemble in performances at the College Band Directors National Association national conventions in 2001 and 2017, and earned praise from many composers, including John Adams, Michael Colgrass, John Corigliano, Jennifer Higdon, Karel Husa, Morten Lauridsen, David Maslanka, Jonathan Newman, Carter Pann, Joel Puckett, Kevin Puts, and Adam Schoenberg.
+She continues to serve as Artistic Director of the Northshore Concert Band.

 Thompson received her B.M.E. and M.M. degrees from Northwestern University, where she studied conducting with John P. Paynter and trumpet with Vincent Cichowicz.
-Thompson received a D.M.A. from the Eastman School of Music, studying with Donald Hunsberger.
+Thompson received the D.M.A. from the Eastman School of Music, studying with Donald Hunsberger.
+She maintains an active schedule as a guest conductor, teacher, and lecturer throughout the United States and internationally.

-While maintaining an active schedule as a guest conductor, teacher, and lecturer throughout the United States and Canada, Thompson has had the privilege of teaching and conducting thousands of undergraduate and graduate students and professional educators.
-Thompson is especially proud of her 58 graduate conducting students and the hundreds of outstanding Symphonic Wind Ensemble members with whom she has enjoyed making music at Northwestern.
-Thompson treasures her relationship with the Wildcat Marching Band and is honored to preserve and grow Northwestern’s legacy.
+During her 28-year tenure at Northwestern, Thompson had the privilege of teaching and conducting thousands of undergraduate and graduate students and professional educators.
+She is especially proud of her 58 graduate conducting students and the hundreds of outstanding Symphonic Wind Ensemble members with whom she enjoyed making music at Northwestern.